ir3ne/node-typescript-project/README.md

-# Node Project
+# Node Project with Typescript

+How to write in Typescript.

-To run the project use `ts-node main.ts`
+To run the project use `ts-node name-of-file.ts`

+The files are divided into categories:

+- variables
+- loops
+- functions
+- to be continued..